m-tajik/Final-Project-for-GIS/index.md

 <iframe src="Distribution_map.html" width="1000" height="700"></iframe>

-<p>It appears that most power plants are locaed in the east cost compared to Midwest and west coast.</p>
+<p>It appears that most power plants are locaed in the east cost compared to Midwest and west coast.
+Fortunately, our data subset does not have missing values.
+The dataset has 17 columns, but the important variables for this study are Power plant names, Capacity of the power plant, and their status (whether they are operational or shutdown).</p>